ska-telescope/ska-integration-test-harness/README.md

 ## Overview

-For now, a test harness for TMC-CSP integration tests.
+Currently, a test harness for TMC-CSP integration tests.
 In future, a generic test harness integration testing an arbitrary combination of production or emulated SKA subsystems.